sarvex/exercism-generic-track/.github/ISSUE_TEMPLATE.md

 **If it is not supported by Highlightjs, what is the closest supported language it maps to?**

 **Who will be leading the effort to launch the track?**

+Please post the GitHub usernames of everyone who will be building the track so we can add them to the team that has write-access to the repository.